tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-17-gsoc-gp-design.md

     X: np.ndarray, tensor
         The prior data
     y: np.ndarray, tensor
-        The function coressponding to the prior data
+        The function corresponding to the prior data
     X_new: np.ndarray, tensor
         The new data points to evaluate the conditional

     Returns
     -------
     y_: tensor
-        Random sample from inferred function and its noise.
+        A random sample from inferred function and its noise.
     """
     # We define length_scale of RBF kernel as a random variable
     l = yield pm.HalfCauchy("l", scale=5.)